-Donating Every Last Dollar on me to End Food Waste
+Donating Every Last Dollar to End Food Waste

 Over the last three days I’ve been Dumpster Diving Across Wisconsin to raise awareness about our massive food waste issue here in the United States.
 Previous to this adventure I’ve been Dumpster Diving Across America for a year and a half so I expected this week to be a pretty standard for me.
 I also expected my home state of Wisconsin to do a good job of not wasting food.

 But I’ve been completely blown away by what I’ve found in the supermarket dumpsters.
 Every dumpster I have opened has been FULL of perfectly good food.
-In a front page La Crosse Tribune story I did a few days ago I confidently said, “If there’s a dumpster, there’s food in it” and so far I have proved that to be right time and time again.
-In just three days of biking across Wisconsin living purely on dumpster food I have found tens of thousands of dollars worth of food.
-All of this at a time when one in seven Americans is food insecure.
+In a front page La Crosse Tribune story I did a few days ago, I confidently said, “If there’s a dumpster, there’s food in it” and so far I have proved that to be right time and time again.
+In just three days of biking across Wisconsin living purely on dumpster food, I have found tens of thousands of dollars worth of food.
+All of this at a time when 1 in 7 Americans is food insecure.
 This waste of food is also a huge waste of water, fossil fuels, energy, and landfill space and is a root cause to many of the world’s most pressing issues.

 What can you do today to reduce food waste in America?
 Go on citizen patrol!

 You don’t have to dive into dumpsters but you can go look in them and see what you find.
 If you find a company that is being irresponsibly wasteful, just call them out via social media.
 Tweet a photo of their wastefulness at them with #WastefulUSA (or #WastefulWI in Wisconsin) and let them know we don’t want them wasting food anymore.
 Anyone in the country can do this to help fight food waste!
 Companies do listen and they do not want bad publicity, so this is an opportunity for us to very easily make a big dent in food waste.